thufschmitt/tix-papers/context/nix/syntax-and-semantics.md

     There are two productions for types: the concrete types (noted `<t>`) and the abstract types (noted <τ>).
 A distinction between both is mandatory because the negation of a gradual type is not defined.
-    The meaning of the types will be presented in Section \ref{sec:typing}.
+    The meaning of the types will be presented in \Cref{sec:typing}.

-    The constructions `<R>` and `<ρ>` represents type regular exepressions which will be presented in Section \ref{typing::structures::listes}.
+    The constructions `<R>` and `<ρ>` represents type regular exepressions which will be presented in \Cref{typing::structures::listes}.

 In addition to those syntactic constructions, a lot of the expressiveness of the language resides in some predefined functions.